Financial Help for Widows

 There are many nonprofit organizations that provide financial help to widows.
 They can be as close as your local church or be a national foundation you’ll find online.
 Help may be in the form of a one-time grant for food or rent, or resources and support groups that will help you find your footing, financial and otherwise.

 Most organizations, even churches, have a website that spells out how they can help.
 Don’t discount organizations like the St. Vincent de Paul Society, Catholic Charities or the Salvation Army.
 Local Hospice organizations also have grief support groups, a good place to talk to people in the same situation who may know of resources.

 If you are overwhelmed by debt, the answer may be reaching out to a counselor at a nonprofit credit counseling agency, like InCharge Debt Solutions.
 Counseling is free, and counselors are required to give you advice that’s in your best interest.
 Be sure the agency you talk to is accredited by the National Foundation for Credit Counseling.
 Be savvy about organizations that may try to take advantage of your situation.
 The NFCC has tips on how to be sure you’re connecting with a legitimate nonprofit agency.

 What Happens to Your Home When Your Spouse Dies?

-If you are having trouble keeping up with payments, check with your lender to see if your husband had an insurance policy on the mortgage that would pay off the remaining balance.
+If you are having trouble keeping up with payments, ask the lender if they have a hardship program, or if there’s insurance on the mortgage that can pay off the balance.